 Meet Our Experts!

-The PSG is very lucky and exceptionally proud to have some field experts and published authors within our group.
+The PSG is very honoured and exceptionally proud to have some field experts and published authors within our group.
 Members get the opportunity to hear talks from some of our experts and to chat personally with them at our twice-yearly meetings.
 Our experts also contribute to the group's excellent publication Phasmid Studies and occasionally the PSG Newsletter.

 |Ian Abercrombie||Ed Baker|